gdiazbanuelos/GGPOPLUSR/README.md

 5. Confirm that `Launcher.exe` and `Sidecar.dll` are in the build output.
 6. Run `Launcher.exe`.
    * You may need to copy the `ggpo.dll` in `GGPO_DIR\build\bin\x86\Debug` to the Guilty Gear install folder to launch the program.
+7. (Optional) Build the PACKAGE project in Visual Studio to generate the installer.

 ## Why GGPO?
 Why +R?
 Why now?
 While lockstep netcode was considered industry standard for many years